 - Some Top Tips for Feeding Your Goldfish

 - Final Thoughts

-In the wild, these omnivores will eat pretty much anything that doesn’t put up a fight; insects, plants, zooplankton, snails, crustaceans, etc. This large variety of food gives the fish all the protein and minerals and vitamins that he needs.
+In the wild, these omnivores will eat pretty much anything that doesn’t put up a fight and dine on a mix of insects, plants, algae, zooplankton, snails and small crustaceans.
+This large variety of food gives the fish all the protein and minerals and vitamins that they need.